NEW CUSTOMER BONUS!

 Do I need a Ceiling Panel for My Shower?

-When considering how to finish your shower ceiling, first determine if you need to take this step.
+When considering how to finish the walls above your shower, first determine if you need to take this step.
 Whether or not you need a shower ceiling panel depends largely on your shower’s layout.
+Here are three of the most common types:

-If your shower is in an alcove (meaning it’s enclosed on three sides) or located at the end of a long rectangular bathroom, adding a ceiling panel is highly recommended.
-In this type of layout, the shower tends to trap steam and moisture, concentrating it at the ceiling as it rises.
+Alcove Showers.
+If your shower is in an alcove (meaning it’s enclosed on three sides) or takes up the far wall of a rectangular bathroom, adding a ceiling panel is highly recommended.
+In these layouts, the shower tends to trap steam and moisture, concentrating it at the ceiling as it rises.
 Installing an acrylic ceiling panel creates a fully sealed environment that keeps moisture away from your drywall and prevents mold growth.

 alcove shower with waterproof shower ceiling panel what to put above a shower surround